 Students are placed in the Academic Warning status if they earn a term GPA below 2.00 or a cumulative GPA between 2.00 and 2.125.

-Students are placed in the Academic Probation status after earning a term GPA below 2.00 over two consecutive terms or have one semester below 2.00 cumulative GPA.
+Students are placed in the Academic Probation status after their cumulative GPA falls below 2.00.
 Students may also be placed on Academic Probation if they fail to make progress toward their degree, as determined by University standards and/or Department or Program requirements.
-More information on Satisfactory Academic Progress standards can be found at https://oafa.pitt.edu/financialaid/satisfactory-academic-progress.
+More information on Satisfactory Academic Progress standards can be found at https://financialaid.pitt.edu/satisfactory-academic-progress/.*

 Students currently on Academic Probation who earn a term GPA below 2.00 or fail to make progress toward their degree will be subject to Academic Suspension.
 After being suspended, students are not eligible to re-enroll for one calendar year.
 Students on Academic Probation or Suspension are not eligible to earn credits at another institution toward a School of Computing and Information degree.
 Following suspension, students are required to apply for reinstatement (see details below).